svprakash001/TripTracker/README.md

 A realtime location sharing app for riders. https://play.google.com/store/apps/details?id=prakash.triptracker

-Usefull for bike or car journeys with friends.
+Usefull for bike and car journeys or trekking with friends.
 Never get lost in a trip anymore and know where your friends are.

 You can create a ride group by just entering the trip name .
 Others can join a ride group by using a unique tripcode.Everyone in the group can know the realtime location of all the other members.